knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 # Getting started

-1. Install MuJoCo (mujoco.org) and copy mjpro150 folder as well as mjkey.txt to ~/.mujoco
+1. Download MuJoCo (mujoco.org) and obtain a license (as student you can obtain a free one-year student license).
+Copy the mjpro150 folder from the downloaded archive as well as mjkey.txt that you will obtain from the registration to ~/.mujoco
 2. Set environment variables according to your Graphics driver version as in `set_paths.sh`
 3. Set up virtual environment using `virtualenv -p python3 venv`
 4. Activate virtualenvironment using `source venv/bin/activate`
-5. Install python libraries using `pip3 install -r requirements_gpu.txt`
+5. Install python libraries using `pip3 install -r requirements_gpu.txt` if you have a GPU or `pip3 install -r requirements.txt` if you don't have a GPU.
 6. Run script with `experiment/train.py`

-Logs will be stored in a directory according to the `--logs` command line parameter (by default `logs`).
+Logs will be stored in a directory according to the `--logs` command line parameter (by default `data`).
 It will create a subdirecory according to the git commit id and then a subdirectory according to the number of trials the experiment with the same parameters has been performed so far.
-The name of this second subdirectory is determined in the `main` function of `train.py`, according to line `override_params = config.OVERRIDE_PARAMS_LIST`.

 # Currently supported algorithms
+The algorithm can be selected using the command line option `--algorithm` (see below).

 Algorithm-specific implementation details are stored in `baselines/<alg name>`.
 We currently support `baselines.her` (Hindsight Experience Replay) as comparison and baseline to our results.
-This code is about `baselines.model_based`.
-Hence, the folder `baselines/model_based` is where most of the coding takes place.
-The algorithm can be selected using the command line option `--algorithm` (see below).
+We also support `baselines.herhrl` (Hindsight Experience Replay with Hierarchical Reinforcement Learning).
+We have experimental support for `baselines.model_based` which learns a model of the environment but does not yet generate useful actions.

 # Command line options
 Command line options are realized using the *click* library.